gmarimon98/dd-srd/content/gameplay/rolls.md

 Whenever your character attempts something with a significant chance of failure, the GM may call for a roll.
 Rolls have the following steps.

-1. **Set Base Skill and Difficulty.** The GM sets a relevant base skill from the skill list (for example, Agility to cross a rickety bridge) and a difficulty from 6 (very easy) to 30 (near impossible).
+1. **Set Base Stat and Difficulty.** The GM sets a relevant base stat from the stat list (for example, Agility to cross a rickety bridge) and a difficulty from 6 (very easy) to 30 (near impossible).

 2. **Add Stars.** Create your die modifier (ranging from -2 to +18) by adding up the stars on your character sheet from the following sources.
 The total is your modifier.
 For example, 6✦ results in a modifier of +6.

-    - You *must* add stars from the roll's base skill, which range from 1 to 5.
+    - You *must* add stars from the roll's base stat, which range from 1 to 5.
-    - You *must* add and subtract stars from any conditions you may have.
-Describe how those specific conditions affect your character's attempt.
-After the roll, downgrade any conditions you have; for example, from 3✦ to 2✦.
+    - You *must* subtract stars based on any penalties you have reached from taking stress.
     - You can optionally exhaust up to one tag relevant to the attempt to add its stars, which range from 1 to 5.
 To exhaust a tag, fill in the circle next to it on your character sheet.
 After exhausting a tag, you cannot exhaust it again until you recover it through boons or rest.
 You can also exhaust a tag irrelevant to the attempt to gain its bonus, but at a -1✦ penalty.
     - You can optionally spend up to five drive to gain that amount of stars, plus that amount of boons on a success or higher (not multiplied by critical effects).
 Describe what unique strategy your character is using or why this attempt is particularly important to them.